chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 ## New Faces

-Shouting out to new folks to join the team is also a good way to get people engaged.
+Shouting out to new folks who joined the team is also a good way to get people engaged.
 Plus, it lets you highlight that the team is growing.
 This is one slide that you want to crowdsource, to make sure you don’t miss anyone.
 You should include new hires, anyone who has recently transferred onto the team, and any new cross-functional partners.

 If one of the new faces is a leader for the organization, consider having a dedicated slide for them, and a few minutes set aside for them to introduce themselves.